 Riverfront Berry Farm originated in 1994 after Bob and Coleen Blain retired as educators in suburban Chicago and returned to the Illinois farm where Bob grew up.
 Coleen had always kept a garden and shared her produce with friends, who enjoyed it so much they encouraged her to market and sell more of her produce, which Coleen and Bob decided to do when they retired.
-They started farming 1/4 of an acre at the beginning of their retirement but the farm currently exceeds 18 acres of fruit and vegetable-bearing produce.
+They started farming 1/4 of an acre at the beginning of their retirement but the farm currently exceeds 20 acres of fruit and vegetables.

 Sadly, Coleen died in 2011.
 Her absence has resulted in a greater amount of responsibility delegated to employees, who have readily accepted the new challenges.
 Their input has resulted in the addition of new vegetables and added techniques in the growing, harvesting, and marketing procedures of our products.

 The farm was originally purchased by Bob's grandfather, Gilbert Demierre, in 1904.
 Bob is the third generation of his family to operate the farm, after his father and grandfather.
 The farm is located in northeast Iroquois County and borders the Iroquois River, resulting in the name Riverfront Berry Farm.

 Fruits grown on the farm include strawberries, red raspberries, blueberries, gooseberries, apples, cherries, peaches, and black raspberries.
 Vegetable crops include asparagus, garlic, sweet corn, and over 30 other garden vegetables.

 Freshness and excellent quality produce are our main goals at Riverfront Berry Farm.
 Produce is picked fresh daily throughout the growing season, and items which benefit from cooling, such as strawberries and raspberries, are in coolers within 20 minutes of being picked.
 These items are sold directly from the coolers whenever possible.